 Cabins or Country Houses:

-- Features: Independent cabins located in rural areas or on the outskirts of Cusco.
-As in the city of Urubamba or around the city of Cusco.
+- Features: Independent cabins located in rural areas or on the outskirts of Cusco, like in the city of Urubamba.

 - Ideal For: Travelers seeking tranquility and contact with nature.